Healthy Pumpkin Cookies

 • Diet-friendly.
 Unlike traditional cookies, these cookies are naturally vegan and gluten-free.

 • Fast.
-They’re made in one bowl, and no chill time is required.
+They’re made in one bowl with no chill time required.
 Really, the oven does most of the heavy lifting.

 healthy pumpkin cookies.